Are you an artist who has experience engaging community members to make creative work together?

 - An artist runs a program for community members to learn a particular creative skill, for example, teaching girls about fashion design or music recording.

-- A teaching artists invests in technical equipment to be able to teach virtually in ongoing programs.
+- A teaching artists invests in technical equipment or materials to be able to teach virtually in ongoing programs.

 The micro-grant application is open to most all recognized and exploratory art forms that may include:

 Acting | Animation | Creative Writing | Dance | Digital Art | Fabric and Textile | Fashion Design | Film | Furniture Making | Graphic Design/Illustration | Installation | Interactive Design | Jazz | Mixed Media | Multimedia | Music Performance (Vocal, Instrumental, MC) | Music Production (includes songwriting, Deejaying, engineering) | Musical Theater | Painting | Performance Art | Photography | Playwriting | Podcast | Poetry/Prose | Printmaking | Puppetry | Scenic Design | Screen Printing | Spoken Word | Storytelling | Theater | Visual Art | Writing

 This grant program does not support culinary arts or horticulture.